aaronr7734/team-8-project/Report_3.md

 * Complete sections of the deliverable
 * Set up improvements
-* Get started on building the website (ex: setting up the server)
+* Decide on infrastructure we want to use